bengler/omniauth-origo/README.md

 * Make strategy support HTTPS when bug in origo.no/-/site/check_master_session redirect is fixed.
 Using HTTPS will give an error in Safari browsers if the user have no master session cookie installed yet.
-Safari don't seem to like mixing HTTP and HTTPS redirects inside the OAuth flow, and will deny the redirect with an error message.
+Safari doesn't seem to like mixed HTTP and HTTPS redirects inside the OAuth flow, and will deny the redirect to login with an error.

 * Write automated tests!